yoav-ro/kanban-final/README.md

 The a bin API to store your tasks.
 Under the task sections, you will find 2 buttons, `Save` and `Load`.
 Pressing the save button will save the current state of the sections.
 After saving, press the load button to reload the saved state of the sections.

 ## GitHub Pages:
-You are able to use the site right now using GitHub page, follow the link: [a link](https://yoav-ro.github.io/kanban-final/solution/)
+You are able to use the site right now using GitHub page, follow the link: [GitHub Pages](https://yoav-ro.github.io/kanban-final/solution/)